 We all know how predictable a narcissist can be.
 And in the early stages of a relationship (or even during a “renewal” period in a long-term relationship, in which he reactivates the love bomb), you can rest assured that certain things will happen, with almost any lovebombing narc.

-According to Kim Saeed at LetMeReach.com, it’s because love is the one thing we all really want and need.
+Kim Saeed at LetMeReach.com says it’s because love is the one thing we all really want and need.

 “Love is the most sought after human need,” Saeed writes.
 “So, when a target receives an overwhelming amount of love and acceptance, it’s very hard to analyze the reasons ‘why’ for fear of losing what they’ve desperately been longing for.”